DanielTMolloy919/quiet-mode/README.md

 - ⚡ **Fast & Lightweight**: Instant blocking with no flickering
 - 🦊 **Cross-Browser**: Works on Chrome, Firefox, and other browsers

+## Installation

+### Chrome/Edge

+1. Build the extension: `pnpm build`
+2. Open `chrome://extensions/` in your browser
+3. Enable "Developer mode" (toggle in top right)
+4. Click "Load unpacked"
+5. Select the `.output/chrome-mv3` folder

+### Firefox

+1. Build for Firefox: `pnpm build:firefox`
+2. Open `about:debugging#/runtime/this-firefox` in your browser
+3. Click "Load Temporary Add-on"
+4. Navigate to the `.output/firefox-mv2` folder and select `manifest.json`

+> **Note**: In Firefox, temporary extensions are removed when you close the browser.
+For permanent installation during development, you can use [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) or package the extension as an XPI file.

 ## Supported Sites

 ### YouTube

 - Hide Home Feed
 - Hide Channel Feeds
 - Hide Sidebar
 - Hide Suggested Videos

 ### Reddit

 - Hide Home Feed
 - Hide Subreddit Feeds
 - Hide Sidebar
 - Hide Suggested Posts

 ### Instagram

 - Hide Home Feed
 - Hide Reels